 A person does not have a reasonable excuse for failing to disclose sexual abuse if they are only concerned for the perceived interests of the perpetrator or any organisation.
 ‘Perceived interests’ includes reputation, legal liability or financial status.

-For example, a principal’s concern for the reputation of a school, or a clergyman’s concern for the reputation of a church where the abuse happened will not be regarded as a reasonable excuse.
+For example, a minister’s concern for the reputation of a church where the abuse happened will not be regarded as a reasonable excuse.

 Are there any other exemptions to the offence?